Top 4 Brisbane Beaches

 Where are Brisbane beaches?
 Don’t worry, we hear you.
 Just because the capital of Queensland isn’t right on the coast like other Australian cities doesn’t mean it doesn’t have accessible, stunning beaches.
 Queensland is the sunshine state after all!
-Whether you are in search of a peaceful relaxation spot or a bustling beach atmosphere with fun activities, we got you covered.
+Whether you are in search of a peaceful relaxation spot or a bustling beach atmosphere with fun activities, be sure to pack your best pair of swimming trunks, because we got you covered.
 Here are the top 4 Brisbane beaches that will make you want the summer to last forever.

 If you are looking for a perfect match of a sandy beach, calm water, amazing scenery and serene vibe, Sutton Beach is a place for you.
 Come and soak up the sun in a beach paradise while enjoying the sound of ocean waves and birds chirping.
 The water is calm so it is ideal for swimming, even for the non-confident swimmers.
 Plenty of greenery will allow you to relax in the shade while preparing a picnic with your family.
 There are free barbecues so you only have to bring groceries and good will!
 Don’t worry that your children will get bored, because there is a cool playground that promises fun for the little ones.